MicrosoftDocs/fabric-docs/docs/data-factory/transform-data.md

 To get started, you must complete the following prerequisites:

 - A tenant account with an active subscription.
-Create an account for free.
+Create a [free account](https://azure.microsoft.com/en-us/free/).
 - A workspace is created.
 - [An Azure SQL database with table data](/azure/azure-sql/database/single-database-create-quickstart).
 - [A Blob Storage account](/azure/storage/common/storage-account-create).